 This is the output given the same conditions as example 1 above, except the Time Service Request bit is set.
 This example Demodulator & Decoder does not provide a Time Service.
 Since the Demodulator & Decoder output still includes the Time Service Request field set, no node in this MANT PDUs path had an accurate clock to add the time tag in the Application Layer payload (unlikely).
-If this MANT PDU had been repeated by an IND with an accurate clock, the Time Service Request field would have been '0' on receipt.
+If this MANT PDU had been repeated by an IND with an accurate clock, the Time Service Request would have been processed, and the Time Service Request field would have been '0' on receipt.